Effective Mental Math Exercises for Young Learners

 Group games or family competitions can make mental math fun and exciting.
 Set a timer and see who can solve the most math problems in a minute.
 Or use flashcards to practice multiplication tables, with rewards for quick and accurate answers.

-See also Ways to Help Kids Improve Math Fluency
+See also Fun Ways to Practice Mental Math at Home

 Card Games and Flashcards